SpencerTSmith/Ekwos/README.md

 ## Long Term TODOs
 - [ ] Audio
-- [x] Transition off Cmake
-    - [x] Not planning on having a ton of dependencies, can make this simpler?
 - [ ] Look into nice Vulkan 1.3 features
     - [ ] Dynamic rendering
     - [ ] Timeline semaphore